-White T shirt and green shorts Plimsolls for indoor PE (elastic fronted ones are helpful for infants) Trainers for outdoor games Sweat shirts, green track-suit bottoms and favourite team 'strips' may be worn for outdoor games in the winter
+White T shirt and green shorts (not lycra cycling shorts) Plimsolls for indoor PE (elastic fronted ones are helpful for infants) Trainers for outdoor games Sweat shirts, green/navy/blue/black track-suit bottoms

 Jewellery

 Wearing jewellery to school is not allowed - it sometimes gets lost or broken and can be dangerous.
 Exceptionally, if your child has pierced ears, then s/he may wear small gold or silver studs ONLY, and preferably none at all.
 Hoop earrings must definitely not be worn as these often get caught and ripped out.
 Children will be asked to remove any jewellery that does not conform to these standards.